avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 The above graph shows that of the January 1 cohort, there were 100 visits on the day they joined, 90 a day later, 80 two days later and so on.
 The January 8 cohort did slightly worse, with 100 visits on the first day, but only 89 on the second day and 78 on the third day.

-The same data can also be shown as a table:

-Picture of a table

 As you can see from the above example, the retention rate decays with time.
-Usually, there is a sharp drop off in the first few days as some users who were just trying the product fail to come back.
 The graph starts flattening in a few weeks and eventually plateaus.
 This final level consists of users that have become *hooked*: they have established a habit pattern to keep coming back to the product.
 These are your most interesting users.

-Cohorts can be used to track any metric of importance: app visits, number of likes, dollars spent, and so on.
-The cohort themselves can be formed using any interesting characteristic: users coming from an ad channel, in a particular demographic, who have crossed some milestone in the app, etc.

 Analytics platforms such as [Mixpanel](http://mixpanel.com) and [KissMetrics](http://kissmetrics.com) offer cohort analysis capabilities.
 There are also more specialized solutions such as [RJMetrics](http://rjmetrics.com).